graphql-python/graphql-core/docs/modules/type.rst

 .. autoclass:: GraphQLSkipDirective
 .. autoclass:: GraphQLDeprecatedDirective

-The list of all specified directives is available as :data:`specified_directives`.
+.. autodata:: specified_directives

+.. data:: DEFAULT_DEPRECATION_REASON
+   :annotation: = 'No longer supported'

-The module also exports the constant :const:`DEFAULT_DEPRECATION_REASON` that can be used as the default value for :obj:`deprecation_reason`.
+   String constant that can be used as the default value for ``deprecation_reason``.

 Introspection
 -------------